Wonder Woman (2011 TV pilot): Production

 Elizabeth Hurley and Tracie Thoms were cast as villain Veronica Cale and Diana's personal assistant Etta Candy, respectively in March 2011.
-Pedro Pascal was cast as Ed Indelicato, Wonder Woman's liaison to the police department and Cary Elwes as Henry Detmer, who runs the day-to-day operations of Diana's company.
+Pedro Pascal was cast as Ed Indelicato, Wonder Woman's liaison to the police department, and Cary Elwes as Henry Detmer, who runs the day-to-day operations of Diana's company.
 Actor Justin Bruening was cast to play Steve Trevor.
 A few weeks later, while the pilot was still in production, a photograph of Palicki as Wonder Woman was featured on the cover of the April 11–17 edition of TV Guide as part of its "Fall Sneak Peek" feature.

 The plot is described as "a reinvention of the iconic DC Comic in which Wonder Woman – aka Diana Prince – is a vigilante crime fighter in L.A., but also a successful corporate executive and a modern woman, trying to balance all of the elements of her extraordinary life".
 No clear reference is made to Diana or her superhero persona of Wonder Woman being a true Amazon or coming from the legendary island of Themyscira, except one vague line of dialog during a board room scene.
 Within the pilot's own self-contained narrative, Wonder Woman's origins appear to be without any of the mystical elements from her comic book origins.

-NBC later decided not to pick up the project for a series in May the same year.
+NBC later decided not to pick up the project for a series in May of the same year.
 Though the pilot never officially aired, it was leaked on YouTube but later removed.
-It can now be found on the Internet Archive.

 Reception

 After watching the pilot, television critic Alan Sepinwall described it as "embarrassing ...
 [I]t was all I had feared, and more".
 Writing about the show for Flickering Myth in 2017, Neil Calloway said "it has its moments ... but it was probably dated in 2011 ...
 We didn't really lose anything by it not being commissioned into a series".

 In an interview with The Hollywood Reporter, creator David E. Kelley admitted his mistakes, but says he would do it again if he could:We made mistakes with ours.
-My only regret is we were never given a chance to correct them.
+My only regret is that we were never given a chance to correct them.
 We had a lot that was right about it and a great cast.
-In time, we could have fixed what we had done wrong, we just didn't get that chance.
+In time, we could have fixed what we had done wrong, but we just didn't get that chance.

 In 2020, Adrianne Palicki said: "It was devastating when it didn't go.
 It was so big.
 I feel like maybe if it had been made one or two more years later, it would've been a shoo-in".
 One year later, Pedro Pascal said he was "devastated" that the show was not picked up: "I love Adrianne Palicki.
 I love David E. Kelley and I thought it was a very, very risky and interesting take in terms of what they were trying to do".